open-wing/open-wing.github.io/README.md

 - "**Melee**" - games opposing to shooting games, where its main mechanic includes melee weapons, contrasting with gun or bow games for example (shooting games that also have melee fighting options are not included)

 - "**Social experiment**" - games that are made to test mental experiment on players in order to see how they react to something (if in doubt, check the other submissions with the social experiment genre)

+- "**Alien**" - games that depict life in other planets or depicts aliens, an alien invasion, alien stuff, or some sort of thing involving aliens

 ### Credits